adamrobcarter/KaiStra/README.md

 # KaiStra - a Strava client for KaiOS

 Please help me test and reccomend new features you'd like to see!
+[Create an issue](https://github.com/UltrasonicNXT/KaiStra/issues/new).
 So far only tested on an 8110.

 ## Installation
  - Follow the KaiOS 'OS ENV Setup' instructions (install Firefox 59 and ADB)